 The Anoka Sand Plain ecological subsection of Minnesota contains some of the last remnants of these rare habitats.
 The Anoka Sand Plain covers approximately 485,600 hectares in east-central Minnesota and encompasses all or portions of Anoka, Benton, Chisago, Crow Wing, Isanti, Hennepin, Mille Lacs, Morrison, Ramsey, Sherburne, Stearns, and Wright counties, including the northern edge of the Twin Cities metropolitan area.
 It is largely characterized by a broad, flat plain of glacial outwash sands and is bordered on the southwestern edge by the Mississippi river.
 The generally flat topography and sandy substrate of the subsection are the result of meltwater from the Grantsburg sublobe during the last glaciation (MN DNR 2005), and dunes were formed by prevailing winds during periods of extreme drought during the mid-Holocene, between 8000-4000 years before present (Keen 1985).
 The substrate and topography resulted in a unique landscape with few impediments to fire and subsequent development of fire-adapted ecosystems, which were maintained in large part by the extensive use of fire on the landscape by American Indians (Wovcha et al. 1995).

-The most detailed information about historic land cover types in the Anoka Sand Plain is based on bearing tree and other notes collected by government surveyors working in the region between 1847 and 1857 (Wovcha et al. 1995).
+The most detailed information about historic land cover types in the Anoka Sand Plain is based on records of bearing trees and vegetation in notes collected by government surveyors working in the region between 1847 and 1857 (Wovcha et al. 1995).
 At that time, the predominant vegetation of the Anoka Sand Plain was oak woodland and brushland interspersed with oak savanna, prairie, and wetland complexes (Marschner 1974, Wovcha et al. 1995, MN DNR 2006).
-The oak savanna described by the original surveyors included both mesic and dry subtypes.
+The oak savanna described by the original surveyors included both mesic and dry savanna.
 These related communities are characterized by largely similar floristic compositions and differing substrate, with dry savanna primarily found in areas of excessively drained sandy or gravelly soil and mesic savannas occurring in areas with a fertile layer of moist loam.
-Graminoid cover in dry savanna is mainly midheight grasses such as little bluestem (Schizachyrium scoparium) and porcupine grass (Stipa spartea), while mesic savanna is more characterized by tallgrass species like big bluestem (Andropogon gerardii) and Indian grass (Sorghastrum nutans).
+Graminoid cover in dry savanna is mainly midheight grasses such as little bluestem (Schizachyrium scoparium) and porcupine grass (Stipa spartea), while mesic savanna is characterized more by tallgrass species like big bluestem (Andropogon gerardii) and Indian grass (Sorghastrum nutans).
 Both dry and mesic savannas are characterized by a moderate canopy (< 70%, typically 25-50%) of bur oak (Quercus macrocarpa), with northern pin oak (Quercus ellipsoidalis) also usually present.
 Trees are generally scattered singly or in small groups, resulting in an open, park-like setting (MN DNR 2005).